 Special Considerations for Pediatric and Geriatric Patients

 Blood collection from pediatric and geriatric patients requires extra care to address their unique needs, reduce pain or distress, and account for changes in vein structure due to age.
 This careful consideration of the specific requirements can help guarantee a positive experience during phlebotomy while also lowering the possibility of any complications.
-By understanding these individuals better as well as their blood-related challenges, healthcare professionals are able to provide specialized treatments which ensure safety throughout the entire procedure.
+By understanding these individuals better as well as their blood-related challenges, healthcare professionals can provide specialized treatments which ensure safety throughout the entire procedure.

 Pediatric Phlebotomy